Lawmakers or project managers?

 - MPs must stick to their job of monitoring government activities, not managing them

-May 29, 2018-The Federal Democratic Republic of Nepal releases two types of funds directly to its Members of Parliament (MPs): Constituency Development Fund (CDF) and Constituency Infrastructure Development Programme (CIDP).
+The Federal Democratic Republic of Nepal releases two types of funds directly to its Members of Parliament (MPs): Constituency Development Fund (CDF) and Constituency Infrastructure Development Programme (CIDP).
 These funds are distributed for developmental projects targeting the neediest beneficiaries.
 The MPs have total control over how this money is spent and distributed, taking them away from their core role of lawmaking and forming, controlling and directing the government.
 The result then poses negative impacts on accountability and service delivery which corrodes public respect for the MPs and ultimately the government, which Nepal cannot afford at this point of time.

 Separation of powers